Toyota Tacoma: Technical

-Two-wheel drive (2WD) Tacomas (excluding PreRunner models) had five-stud wheel-lug patterns and either the 2.4-L or 3.4-L engine.
+Two-wheel drive (2WD) Tacomas (excluding PreRunner models) had five-stud wheel-lug patterns and either the 2.4- or 3.4-liter engine.
 Four-wheel drive (4WD) and PreRunner Tacomas had six-stud wheel-lug patterns and were available with either the 2.7-L or 3.4-L engine.
-Initially, the 2.4 L was limited to the 2WD models (both regular and Xtracab), while the 2.7 L was the standard engine for 4WD models, and the 3.4 L V6, shared with the larger T100 truck, was an option for the 2WD (Xtracab only) and 4WD (regular and Xtracab).
+Initially, the 2.4 L was limited to the 2WD models (both regular and Xtracab), while the 2.7-liter the standard engine for 4WD models, and the 3.4-liter V6, shared with the larger T100 truck, was an option for the 2WD (Xtracab only) and 4WD (regular and Xtracab).
 The top-of-the-line SR5 trim was available for the 4WD Xtracab V6.
 From 1997 on, the 3.4 L V6 was dropped as an option for the regular cab models, which were available only with a 2.4-L or a 2.7-L four-cylinder engine.

-An aftermarket Toyota Racing Development (TRD) supercharger kit was available for the 3.4-L V6, raising output to 254 hp and 270 lbft.
+An aftermarket Toyota Racing Development (TRD) supercharger kit was available for the 3.4-liter V6, raising output to 254 hp and 270 lbft.
 The V6 supercharger kit was specified for model years 1997 and later, as the earlier engine control units (ECUs) had limitations.
 A kit to add a 7th fuel injector was available, including a replacement ECU, boosting performance further to 262 hp and 279 lbft.
 In addition, TRD supercharger kits were available for the 4-cylinder engines (2.4 L and 2.7 L) as well.

 A five-speed manual transmission was standard for all models initially, with a four-speed automatic transmission available as an option except for the 4WD V6 regular cab.
 The PreRunner (MY98–04) and Double Cab (01–04) models were available only with an automatic transmission for the first generation.
 The 3.4 L V6 was paired with the R150F manual transmission or the A340F (4WD) or A340E (2WD) Aisin automatic transmission; the A340F code is 30-40LE.

 The first-generation Tacoma has a fully-boxed frame (meaning the main frame rails have a closed rectangular cross-section) until immediately after the rear leaf spring mounting bracket, where the frame transitions into a C-shaped cross-section.
 The TRD Off-Road package was introduced in 1998.
 This package added a locking rear differential and was only available to PreRunner and four-wheel drive models that were equipped with the 3.4-L V6.
 Antilock brakes were made standard across the Tacoma line for the 2003 model year.